GokayGulsoy/Deep-Learning/README.md

 13. Generative Models
 14. Exercises Before Final Exam

-Textbooks can be found on: [Course textbooks 1](/Textbook/textbook.pdf)
+Textbooks can be found on: [Course textbooks](/Textbooks)

+Note: Animal dataset which is required for homework 2 is not contained in this repository as it's size is too big.
+If you want to implement homework 2 from scratch contact me via `gokaygulsoy144@gmail.com` so that I can provide it.